General Uncertainty Estimation with Delta Variances: Delta Variance Approximators

 \subsection{How to choose $\mathbf{\PosteriorCovarianceMatrix}$}

 \paragraph{Principled choices of $\mathbf{\PosteriorCovarianceMatrix}$} Theory suggests three principled choices for the covariance matrix, which all scale as $\Sigma\propto\frac{1}{N}$.
-Each choice can be derived in at least two ways using statistics or using influence functions (see Section~\ref{sec:delta_analysis} for details and Table~\ref{tab:delta_interpretations} for an overview). \begin{enumerate} \item The inverse Fisher Information $F_f^{-1}$ divided by $N$. \item The inverse Hessian of the training loss $\iHessian$. \item The sandwich $\iHessian F_f \iHessian$ times $N$. \end{enumerate} For well-specified models the three covariance matrices become eventually equivalent as Hessian divided by $N$ and empirical Fisher converge to the true Fisher as data increases.
+Each choice can be derived in at least two ways using statistics or using influence functions (see Section~\ref{sec:delta_analysis} for details and Table~\ref{tab:delta_interpretations} for an overview).
+Note that here $H_f$ is the Hessian of the average loss. \begin{enumerate} \item The inverse Fisher Information $F_f^{-1}$ divided by $N$. \item The inverse Hessian of the average training loss $\iHessian$ divided by $N$. \item The sandwich $\iHessian F_f \iHessian$ divided $N$. \end{enumerate} For well-specified models the three covariance matrices become eventually equivalent as the average Hessian $H_f$ and empirical Fisher converge to the true Fisher as data increases.
 In practice they need to be efficiently approximated from finite data (e.g. diagonally or using KFAC) and safely inverted.
-The first and third Bayesian approach use $F_f$ which can be approximated by the empirical Fisher information $\hat{F}_f$ and is easily invertible as it is non-negative by construction.
+The first Bayesian approach uses $F_f$ which can be approximated by the empirical Fisher information $\hat{F}_f$ and is easily invertible with minuscule regularization as it is positive semi-definite by construction (eigenvalues $\geq 0$).
+For this reason the third Bayesian approach often uses $\hat{F}_f$ in place of $H$.
 Frequentist analogues use the empirical $\hat{F}_f$ directly.
-In contrast $H_f$ is only non-negative at a maximum which may not be reached precisely with stochastic optimization.
+In contrast $H_f$ can only be inverted safely at a local minimum (eigenvalues $>0$), which may not be reached precisely with stochastic optimization.
 Hence inverting $H_f$ requires more careful regularization~\cite{Martens:2014}.
 For simplicity we select $\Sigma$ to be a diagonal approximation of the empirical Fisher in our experiments, which alleviates the question of regularization.

+\paragraph{A minimal pragmatic choice for $\mathbf{\PosteriorCovarianceMatrix}$} Many popular optimizers such as ADAM track a diagonal approximation of the Fisher information to conduct a second-order-like optimization -- essentially normalizing the gradient magnitude.
+Reusing the same diagonal approximation of $\Sigma$ for optimization and for the Delta Variance computation saves computational resources and lines of code.
+This is what we do in the minimal working example (see Algorithm~\ref{alg:delta_variance_minimal_example}).

 \paragraph{Fine-tuning or Learning $\mathbf{\PosteriorCovarianceMatrix}$} The analytic form of the Delta Variance permits to back-propagate into the values of $\PosteriorCovarianceMatrix$.
 This enables approaches that learn better values for $\PosteriorCovarianceMatrix$ from scratch or improve the values via fine-tuning.
 We explore a simple example in Section~\ref{sec:delta_learning_sigma} that improves empirically over the regular Fisher information by re-scaling some of its entries.